mm/wswp/README.md

 2. Install all dependencies with Pipenv: `cd wswp && pipenv install`

-3. Edit the `.env.example` file and populate these environment variables:
+3. Edit the `.env.example` file and populate the environment variables described in [Environment Variables](#environment-variables).
+Remove any you won't be using (i.e. if you don't want to set up Sentry logging, you can remove the `SENTRY_` variables).
+Save this as `.env`.

-    * `FLASK_ENV` can be development while developing
-    * `DATABASE_URL`: The connection string to access your PostgreSQL instance.
-See docs at [SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html#postgresql) for how to format it.
-    * `ADMIN_OFF`: Set this to `1` if you want to disable the admin endpoints (you don't need them to test out the main website/API)
-    * `AUTH0_DOMAIN`: If you want to test out the auth flows, sign up for an Auth0 account (it's free!) and input your Auth0 domain here.
-    * `AUTH0_API_AUDIENCE`: Create an API in Auth0.
-Whatever you use as the audience there should be put here.

 4. Spawn a shell session with Pipenv and run the database migration scripts to set up your database, then start the dev server locally: